• About

 February 10, 2026

 Archaeologists studying Iron Age skull fragments from two sites in northeastern Iberia have expanded the known range of a ritual once linked only to coastal communities north of the Llobregat River.
 New analysis connects the practice with inland groups known as the Cessetani and the Ilergetes.
 The remains come from Olèrdola in Barcelona province and El Molí d’Espígol in Lleida province.
-Both settlements date between the sixth and second centuries BC, a period when several Iberian societies displayed human heads in public spaces.
+Both settlements date between the sixth and second centuries BCE, a period when several Iberian societies displayed human heads in public spaces.

 Iron Age severed head ritual identified among new Iberian groups in Spain